EhabShahat/MKexam/EASTER_EGG.md

 ### 🎯 How It Works

 When a student tries to access an exam:
-1. The system checks if their name or IP is in the blocked list
+1. The system checks if their name, IP, or mobile number is in the blocked list
 2. If blocked, they receive an "Access Denied" message
 3. The block reason is shown to the user (if provided)
 4. The attempt is logged in the audit system

+**Note**: Mobile number blocking only works when students use access codes (since mobile numbers are stored in the student database).

 ### 🔒 Security